abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

     url: https://people.maths.ox.ac.uk/harrington/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied algebra, topology, geometry, and their applications.
+bio: My research interests are in applied algebraic topology and geometry, statistics, and machine learning.

 # Interests to show in About widget
 interests:
-  - Applied algebraic topology
+  - Applied algebraic topology and geometry
-  - Applied algebra
-  - Applied category theory
+  # - Applied category theory
   - Statistics and machine learning

 # Education to show in About widget